rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 # Bomberman ifrastructure

 We are going to start our game development.
-Now it's a part to create big part of our infrastructure, including landing page logic and, matchmaker.
+Now it's a part to create big part of our infrastructure, including matchmaker and landing page logic.
 **game server** will be implemented later

 ![](top_view.png)